M-o-a-T/moat/USAGE.rst

 * dest: the path to save the result to.

-* low: flag whether the wire's normal state is inverted.

 * t_bounce: min length of a single signal, seconds, default 0.05

 * t_idle: return after this time without change, default 1.5 seconds

 * t_idle_on: return after this time "on" without change, default to ``t_idle``.

-* t_clear: after this time, the destination value will be cleared and replaced with ``None``.
+* t_clear: after this time, the destination value will be cleared and replaced with ``False``.
+  (``None`` is not used because that should be reserved for when the input is not available.)

 * skip: flag whether to ignore noisy signals (i.e. signals where all changes shorter than t_bounce)

+* low: flag whether the wire's normal state is inverted.

 * flow: send messages as the button sequence progresses.